MSSkowron/AGH-Course-Distributed-Systems/Lab6/README.md

   Replace:

-  - "carrier-name" with the desired name for the carrier
+  - "carrier-name" with the desired name for the carrier.
-  - "job_name1,job_name2,job_name3" with a comma-separated list of job names
+  - "job_name1,job_name2,job_name3" with a comma-separated list of job names.

 - **Example**

-  Run every command in a different command line:
+  Run each command in a different command line:

   ```
   go run . --agency "agency1" --jobs "person_transport,cargo_transport,satellite_transport" --numberOfJobs 10